-There are limits to human needs, but not human greed.
+There are limits to human needs, but not to human greed.
 Our ancestors used to depend on natural resources.
-Nonetheless, there came a man who taught us to store and exploit nature to establish our authority.
-Consequently, we spoiled our Planet.
-Climate change, global warming, and extinction are not natural phenomenons but our KARMA.
-In the film Tides (also marketed as The Colony), Director Tim Fehlbaum builds an inhabitable planet devoid of any plantations and unsuitable for human habitation.
+But then came a man who taught us to store and exploit nature to establish our authority.
+Soon, we started exploiting our planet, causing climate change, global warming, and, last but not least, extinction.
+In the film Tides (also marketed as The Colony), director Tim Fehlbaum depicts a post-apocalyptic Earth devoid of any plantations and unsuitable for human habitation.

 ‘Tides’ Plot Summary

-Two Generations later, ruling elites on a space colony, Kepler 209, send their astronauts back to Earth.
-The first mission, Ulysses, was lost shortly after landing.
+After surviving two generations on Kepler 209, the ruling elites send their astronauts back to Earth.
+The first mission, Ulysses, failed shortly after landing.
 Tides begin with the second mission back to Earth, Ulysses 2.

-The space shuttle with elite astronaut Louise Blake (Nora Arnezeder), Tucker (Sope Dirisu), and Holden experience malfunctioning while entering Earth’s stratosphere.
+The space shuttle with elite astronauts, Louise Blake (Nora Arnezeder), Tucker (Sope Dirisu), and Holden, experiences a malfunction while entering Earth’s stratosphere.
 Astronaut Holden gets killed in the cross-over.
-Fortunately, Blake and Tucker successfully hit the ground in their space pod.
-Due to crash landing, Tucker develops severe knee injuries, and Blake is put on Command.
+Fortunately, Blake and Tucker successfully hit the ground in their space pod, but due to the crash landing, Tucker develops severe knee injuries, and Blake takes charge of the command.

 Blake moves out of the pod to initiate the first recon.
-Their sole purpose is to check their fertility which got depleted on Kepler due to its radiation.
+Their sole purpose is to check their fertility, which got depleted on Kepler due to its excessive radiation.
 Blake tests her fertility but gets negative results.
-She decides to walk back to the pod but suddenly, some masked survivors of the planet attack Tucker and Blake.
-These survivors also called “mud people,” destroy the space pod and take the astronauts captive.
-Tucker poisons himself having bleak chances to survive after massive blood loss.
-Blake is left alone to carry on the mission, but her future looks dark.
+She decides to walk back to the pod, but suddenly, some masked survivors from the planet attack Tucker and Blake.
+These survivors, also called “mud people,” destroy the space pod and take the astronauts captive.
+Tucker dies due to excessive blood loss, leaving Blake alone to carry out the mission.

-Why did Elite Keplers want to return to Earth?
+Why did the Elite Keplers want to return to Earth?

 Elite humans on Kepler discovered that due to its radiation, humans have lost their ability to reproduce.
 Before leaving Earth, they left weather stations all around the globe to monitor Earth’s healing process.
 Blake’s father (Sebastian Roché) discovered a new regeneration area near a weather station called Henderson Hub (Blake’s shuttle was routed to the exact location).